AlchemistSimulator/Alchemist/alchemist/src/orchid/resources/wiki/usage/run.md

 ---

-Alchemist expects a YAML map as input, YAML maps are contained in *.yml files and are used to write simulations.
+Alchemist expects a YAML map as input, such maps are contained in *.yml files and are used to write simulations.
 Informations about how to write alchemist simulations can be found in the next section.

 ## Running a simulation

+There are mainly two ways to run alchemist simulations, you can either want to run a simulation (1) in your code (for instance if you are developing your own project and have set alchemist as a dependency, or if you are writing alchemist tests), or run it (2) using the produced artifacts (namely, a .jar file).

+**Running a simulation in your code**

+There are mainly two ways to launch a simulation in your code: you can either call the main method of alchemist, passing proper parameters (passing '-h' option will print out the supported options, to run a simulation you can rely on the <kbd>-y</kbd> option followed by the path to your own *.yml file).
+To do so just call <kbd>it.unibo.alchemist.Alchemist.main(args)</kbd> in your code.
+Note that this will cause the opening of the gui.
+The other way to run a simulation is to use the YamlLoader class, in this case the gui will not be triggered and you can start the simulation and manage it inside your code.

+**Running a simulation using a .jar file**

 In order to run a simulation, you must first generate a .jar file.
 To do so, you can rely on the "fatJar" gradle task.
-To run the task, point a terminal on the project's root and issue
+To run the task, point a terminal on the alchemist project's root and issue

 ```bash
 ./gradlew fatJar